endless-sky/endless-sky-wiki/PlanetSprites.md

 ### Adding texture to terrestrial planets

-After mapping the texture to a sphere, duplicate the planet surface, and select Filter -> Distort -> Emboss.
+After mapping the texture to a sphere, duplicate the planet surface, and select `Filter -> Distort -> Emboss`.
 Use an azimuth of 90.
 An elevation of 60 and a depth of 4 works well, but you can experiment to see if anything works better.

 The embossed layer, unfortunately, will have a dark ring around the outside of it.
-Select Layer -> Transparency -> Alpha To Selection, then Select -> Feather 5 pixels, then Select -> Invert, then press [delete] a few times to erase the edge.
+Select `Layer -> Transparency -> Alpha To Selection`, then `Select -> Feather` 5 pixels, then `Select -> Invert`, then press [delete] a few times to erase the edge.

-Finally, set the layer's blend mode to "Overlay," and if necessary change its opacity or use "Curves..." to get a more pleasing and less washed-out effect.
+Finally, set the layer's blend mode to "Overlay," and if necessary change its opacity or use `Curves...` to get a more pleasing and less washed-out effect.

 ### Gas giants

 One way to simulate the surface of a gas giant is with a simple motion blur.
-In the original texture image, select Filter -> Blur -> Motion Blur with a distance of 100 to 200 and an angle of 0 (i.e. completely horizontal).
+In the original texture image, select `Filter -> Blur -> Motion Blur` with a distance of 100 to 200 and an angle of 0 (i.e. completely horizontal).
 Then, without changing any of the settings, do the "Map Object" step again.
 Paste the result into a new layer above the planet surface, and set the transparency to whatever looks good, perhaps around 70%.
 This gives a good compromise of a somewhat smooth, banded surface but with some details still standing out.

 Often, a better way to create gas giants is to look for texture images that already have a swirly or banded appearance.
+Or, you can just take a very narrow strip of a source image and stretch it to be square, so that it will naturally have strong stripes of color in one direction.

 ### Cities